symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

 >**NOTE**
 >Why does symfony generate so many files?
 One of the main benefits of using
->a full-stack framework is to standardize your developments.
+>a full-stack framework is to standardize your development.
 Thanks to
 >symfony's default structure of files and directories, any developer with
 >some symfony knowledge can take over the maintenance of any symfony project.
 >In a matter of minutes, he will be able to dive into the code, fix bugs,